Florida Warrants for Larceny

 The Statute of Limitations for Larceny in Florida

-Especially for old warrants, many people ask us if the statute of limitations applies.
-In most cases, it does not apply because the statute of limitations prevents prosecutions when there is a delay in investigating the case and issuing a warrant.
+Many people ask us if the statute of limitations applies, especially to old warrants.
+In most cases, it does not, because the statute of limitations prevents prosecutions when there is a delay in investigating the case and issuing a warrant.

 Once the warrant is issued and adequate attempts are made to serve the warrant (even if unsuccessful), the periods for the statute of limitation are tolled until the warrant is served.
-Additionally, during any time you are outside of the state of Florida, the statute of limitations is tolled.
+Additionally, the statute of limitations is tolled when you are outside of Florida.

 The statute of limitations for larceny in Florida generally depends on the type of larceny committed.
 It is generally between three and five years.